 In April and May of 1990, the FDA conducted a pre-approval inspection of the Company's Brooklyn plant, certain pending ANDAs relating to one drug product (in four dosages) and the Company's compliance with the CGMPs.
 The FDA issued Inspectional Observations concerning, and made further investigation of, the Company's recordkeeping practices and the accuracy of certain research and development stage batch records maintained by the Company for one drug product.
 As a result, the Company voluntarily withdrew the pending ANDAs relating to this product, and shortly thereafter for one other product, which have never been marketed by the Company.
-At that time, the FDA also inspected ten then currently marketed drug products.
+At that time, the FDA also inspected ten then currently marketed drug products (23 dosages) and issued no Inspectional Observations with respect to such products.

-In late 1991, the Company was notified that the FDA had undertaken a validity assessment, pursuant to which the FDA suspended review of all of Halsey's new drug applications, including four pending ANDAs.
+In late 1991, the Company was notified that the FDA had undertaken a validity assessment, pursuant to which the FDA suspended review of all of Halsey's new drug applications, including four pending ANDAS.
 At the FDA's suggestion, the Company voluntarily undertook an internal audit and retained an outside consultant to review pending and various filed and approved ANDAs, the results of which were provided to the FDA.
 Based on this initial review, the Company voluntarily withdrew in 1991 three ANDAs for the drug fenoprofen calcium.